April 11th-16th, 2021 (sold out)

 Other Things to Consider:

-Our block of rooms is reserved for arrival on Saturday April 11th (day before workshop begins) and checkout on Sunday April 19th (two days after the workshop ends), but it is NOT necessary to stay for ALL of these days to reserve a room in our block.
-We will meet around mid-afternoon (3PM or so) on Sunday April 12th and dismiss around 11am on Friday April 17th if you would like to change your arrival/checkout dates based on these times.
+Our block of campsites and the house are reserved for arrival on Friday April 9th (two days before workshop begins) and checkout on Sunday April 18th (two days after the workshop ends), but it is NOT necessary to stay for ALL of these days to reserve a site or room in our block.
+We will meet around mid-afternoon (3PM or so) on Sunday April 11th and dismiss around 11am on Friday April 16th if you would like to change your arrival/checkout dates based on these times.
+Notify us of any changes to arrival or checkout and we will modify the reservations.

 Non-shooting spouses/friends: We understand this workshop may fall into your vacation time and you might have a spouse or friend you’d like to join along for sight-seeing.
 We’re thrilled to have them along!
 In addition to our photography instruction, we also put a lot of work into our scouting and the guiding services provided during our workshops.
 So, we require a $150 fee for each additional “non-photographing” attendee who plans to join the group on-location.
 Once you have registered yourself for the workshop, please contact Mandy at email@example.com to take care of this fee.